amkalia/text-to-speech/README.md

 - Currently only supports translation from .txt
 - Default text-to-text translation will be in English.
-- Default text-to-speech will be in the same language.
+- Default text-to-speech will be in the same language where possible.
 - Languages supported for text-to-text translation are provided below (Not all are supported for text-to-speech):

 ## Example Usage (test.txt (German) file is provided):